 Sanctions for Violations of the Student Code of Conduct at the UT

-For minor offenses, including misdemeanor possession of marijuana or possession of marijuana paraphernalia, UT might make recommendations for disciplinary santion(s).
+For minor offenses, including misdemeanor possession of marijuana or possession of marijuana paraphernalia, UT might make recommendations for disciplinary sanctions.

-If you are required to complete the sections by a completion date and fail to do so a hold will be placed on your student account.
-Holds present you from conducting official business with the University of Tampa which include, but is not limited to, registering for classes or changing your schedule.
+If you are required to complete the sections by a certain date but fail to do so, then a hold will be placed on your student account.
+Holds present you from conducting official business with the University of Tampa including, but is not limited to, registering for classes or changing your schedule.

 The conditions imposed might include any or all of the following: